AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 >[!NOTE]
 >
->If you encounter an error, refer to [Give Users Access to Experience Manager as a Cloud Service](#give-users-access-to-aemaacs).
+>If you encounter an error, refer to [Access to Experience Manager as a Cloud Service with Edge Delivery Services](#access-to-aemaacs-with-edge-delivery-services).

-## Give Users Access to Experience Manager as a Cloud Service {#give-users-access-to-aemaacs}
+## Access to Experience Manager as a Cloud Service with Edge Delivery Services{#access-to-aemaacs-with-edge-delivery-services}

-Those who need access to Generate Variations need to be entitled to an Experience Manager as a Cloud Service environment.
-This should be done by assigning their account to the respective product profile.
+Users who need access to Generate Variations must be entitled to an Experience Manager as a Cloud Service environment with Edge Delivery Services.

+>[!NOTE]
+>
+>If a customer is contracted on the version of AEM Sites as a Cloud Service that does not include Edge Delivery Services, they will need to sign a new contract in order to get access.
+Customers should reach out to their Account Team to discuss how they can move to AEM Sites as a Cloud Service with Edge Delivery Services.

+To grant access to specific users, assign their user account to the respective product profile.
 See [Assigning AEM Product Profiles for further details](/help/journey-onboarding/assign-profiles-cloud-manager.md).

 ## Further Reading {#further-reading}